westerndevs/western-devs-website/_posts/2015-08-27-running-process-as-a-different-user-on-windows.markdown

 originalurl: http://blog.simontimms.com/2015/08/27/running-process-as-a-different-user-on-windows/
 ---

 As part of a build pipeline I'm working on the octopus deploy process needs to talk to the database using roundhouse as a different user from the one running the deployment.
 This is done because the database uses integrated AD authentication, which I quite like.
 If this build were running on Linux then it would be as simple as editing the sudoers file and calling the command using sudo.
-Unfortunatly this is Windows and the command line has long been a secondary concern.
+Unfortunately this is Windows and the command line has long been a secondary concern.

 I started by asking on the [western devs](http://westerndevs.com) slack channel to see if anybody else had done this and how.
 [Dave Paquette](http://www.westerndevs.com/bios/dave_paquette/) suggested using [psexec](https://technet.microsoft.com/en-us/sysinternals/bb897553.aspx).
 This is a tool designed for running commands on a remote computer but if you leave the computer name off it will run on the local machine.
 This sounded perfect.